 Below is a sample page from the Japanese-English book, Fox Fables.

-ALL BOOKS BELOW ARE AVAILABLE WITH JAPANESE AND ENGLISH TEXT ON THE PAGES.
-50+ other languages also available at this website.
+THE FOLLOWING TITLES ARE AVAILABLE WITH JAPANESE AND ENGLISH TEXT ON THE PAGES:

 Give your children the benefits of bilingualism!
 By encouraging your students or children to read Japanese books for kids or listening to Japanese audio books, you will help them in their acquisition of a second language.